snigdhac/StoryComprehension_EMNLP/README.md

 All models (expect LR) also create the following files (containing features) which can be reused for other models: out/semFeaturesTrain.arff, out/sentFeaturesTrain.arff, out/topicFeaturesTrain.arff, out/semFeaturesTest.arff, out/sentFeaturesTest.arff, out/topicFeaturesTest.arff

+Each main() has a few lines which set the properties/configurations.
 ********************************************************

 If you want to use this code for another dataset, you will have to